ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Video:**  [`[1:32:20]`](https://youtu.be/YB8o_5qjNBc?t=5540)

-**Danny Ryan**: Any other things before we close today?

-**Joseph Delong**: For the interop, I want to say the invitations went out to team leads.
+Invitations for the interop went out to team leads.
 Those invitations are good until the 14th.

-After that, we will reshuffle and send out more invitations to some of the teams that are wanting to attend.
-Please do register in the next 3 days.
+After the 14th, more invitations will be sent to teams wanting to attend.
+Please register in the next 3 days.

-**Danny Ryan**: It's easy and free to register.

-We will likely meet in 2 weeks, you can take a look at the calendar first.
-Talk to everyone soon.
+Next meeting is in two weeks.

 # Annex A